More about: 10 secret spots of New York

 One of the most original things to do in New York is to leave the skyscrapers of downtown for a morning to experience the cultural diversity of one of the most interesting neighborhoods in the city: Harlem.

-In the early 20th century, it became the epicenter of African-American culture and civil rights advocacy in the United States.
-This was coupled with the flourishing of a musical and artistic movement led by Duke Ellington and Ella Fitzgerald performing at venues such as the legendary Cotton Club.
+In the early twentieth century it became the epicenter of African-American culture and the defense of civil rights in the United States.
+This was accompanied by the flourishing of a musical and artistic movement led by Duke Ellington and Ella Fitzgerald performing in venues such as the legendary Cotton Club.

-Through a tour of Harlem with Gospel Mass you will get to know the most authentic side of this neighborhood.
+If you decide to take a tour of Harlem with a Gospel Mass, you will get to know the most authentic side of this neighborhood.
 It will take you to its main sites of interest such as the Apollo Theater, the Cotton Club, the Morris Jumel Mansion and the historic streets of typical apartments.

 What is a Gospel Mass like?

-A Gospel mass in New York usually lasts around two hours, although the tour only takes you there for one hour.
+A Gospel Mass in New York City usually lasts about two hours, although the tour only takes you there for one.
 The experience is highly recommended!
 The mass consists of a combination of singing and sermon.
-You will enter moments before the service begins and will usually be seated in the upper box, from where you will have a magnificent view of the proceedings.
+You'll enter moments before the start and usually sit in the upper box, from where you'll have a magnificent view of the proceedings.

-Remember that there is a dresscode for attending a Gospel mass: avoid tank tops and skirts and shorts.
+Ah!
+And remember that there is a dresscode for attending a Gospel Mass: avoid tank tops or tank tops and skirts and shorts.

 2. Ride a bike in Central Park

-Central Park is par excellence the most famous park in New York.
-A true green lung for the city and the most visited urban park in the world.
+Central Park is by far the most famous park in New York.
+A real green lung for the city and the most visited urban park in the world.

-Given its size, I know from experience that walking through Central Park will take you several visits because it is huge and there is a lot to see.
-If you do not have much time to invest in this visit, one of the most entertaining ways to explore Central Park is to rent an electric bike, with which you will know the most iconic places in the park and also others that usually go unnoticed by tourists.
+Givenits size, from experience I know that walking through Central Park will take you several visits because it is huge and there is a lot to see.
+If you do not have much time to invest in this visit, one of the most entertaining ways is to rent a bike through Central Park with which you will know the most iconic places of the park and also others that usually go unnoticed by tourists.

 You will also discover the origins of Central Park in a fun way and see some of the locations of movies that have been filmed here, as well as several of the houses of celebrities.